Are you thinking about or are you currently caring full time for a close relative or friend’s child?

 You may have chosen to become a carer already or you are in the process of becoming one but your main priority is the best interests of the child/ren.
 This can sometimes blind you to the roles, responsibilities and pressures that you will have as a carer.

 Alternatively a child who is a close relative may be looked after by a foster carer or is placed in a residential home and you wish to take over the care of that child.
 What do you do?

-There are a number of different types of kinship care, which are explained in Mentor’s Kinship Care Guide.
-The Scottish Government defines the different legal statuses as follows:
+There are a number of different types of kinship care The Scottish Government defines the different legal statuses as follows: